See our Outsourcing Provider Directory here

 For example, the prospect of spending hours in contract negotiations wading through a proposed service level agreement (SLA) is usually, at first blush, not appealing to an outsourcer who may fear that the customer intends to negotiate an arbitrary SLA and use it to exact huge ‘penalties’ from the outsourcer.
 However, it is exactly this kind of careful and arduous process that is necessary to ensure a mutual understanding by the parties of the customer’s current environment and expectations for levels of services performance by the outsourcer.
 This level of understanding will often be the basis for the outsourcer to propose ‘value added’ services involving improved performance levels and a corresponding price sharing in the customer’s increased profitability.
 Of course, the customer will negotiate for invoice credits in the form of liquidated damages if the contracted service levels are not met, but the outsourcer should view these service level credits as a necessary and appropriate mechanism for the customer to ensure a degree of control and accountability in the relationship.

-Many companies seem to fall victim to this faulty thinking in negotiating service contracts.
+Many companies seem to fall victim to this faulty thinking.
 To the contrary, there are few business processes in any company’s operations that are not of some direct or indirect importance to the business.
 Not only must a company have a thorough understanding of that process before it outsources it (if it wants to negotiate the outsourcing terms intelligently), but the company must continue to monitor performance of the outsourced function so that it knows it is getting value for its payments and that the integrity of its business processes are being maintained over time.

 Controlling and Sharing Risks